 To reach the northern trailhead from US 6, use Exit 5.
 Head south on SR149 for 100 feet and turn right heading west on Service Road.
 Continue on Service Road for 0.2 miles and park on left under powerlines.

-Overall, West Barnstable Conservation Area is the 34th most popular walking & backpacking of all 36 hiking in Massachusetts.
+Overall, West Barnstable Conservation Area is the 34th most popular hiking trail of all 36 hikes in Massachusetts.